absabry/SimplePARQL/README.txt

     The query's constants, base's constants or even Java Server constan's :  you can check the configuration file for each.
     You can find the configuration rep beside the README file

+For NodeJs environement, you need to install two libraires, you can do it using this line : npm install net nodejs-websocket